Laura Lauder

 Laura now primarily focuses her efforts on strategic grantmaking through the Laura and Gary Lauder Family Venture Philanthropy Fund and in numerous leadership capacities at local and national nonprofit organizations.

 Laura is a social entrepreneur and venture philanthropist.
 Laura focuses on Signature Initiatives that she has designed and launched with experts and other philanthropists.
 For example, she co-founded the Center for Media and Democracy in Israel in 2019, a nonprofit and non-partisan independent news organization that promotes democratic discourse through investigative journalism, like an Israeli ProPublica.
 She founded DeLeT: Day School Teaching through Leadership in 2000, a national Jewish Teach for America type program.
 And, she co-founded the Jewish Teen Funders Network’s Foundation Board Incubator in 2012 that develops community-based teen philanthropy programs throughout North America, Australia, and Israel.
 Laura and her daughter, Eliana, created the Gap Year program at Duke University in 2018, during Eliana’s senior year at Duke, that seeks to encourage young people to take a gap year between high school and college to grow, explore, and serve.
-Together, Laura and Gary co-founded the Socrates Program of the Aspen Institute in 1996, which has convened over 7,000 young leaders worldwide to Aspen to participate in seminars and salons on the most difficult issues of the day.
+Together, Laura and Gary co-founded the Socrates Program of the Aspen Institute in 1996, which has convened over 10,500 leaders worldwide to participate in seminars and salons on the most difficult issues of the day.

-Laura is active with the Young Presidents’ Organization (YPO/WPO), a global leadership network and is a fellow of the Council on Foreign Relations.
+Laura is active with the Young Presidents’ Organization (YPO/WPO), a global leadership network, and is a fellow of the Council on Foreign Relations.
 She was named one of “10 Women to Watch” by Jewish Woman magazine in 2004.
 She has won numerous awards, including Volunteer of the Year from the San Francisco Jewish Community Federation in 2011, the Jim Brooks Achievement Award in 2004, and the San Francisco Bay Area Dinkelspiel Young Leadership Award in 1999.

 Nonprofit Boards and Committees on which Laura currently serves: